mr. Dirk Schaap

 Dirk Schaap has dealt with many cases in the field of Association Law between EEC and Turkey.
-Five times, the Dutch judge has referred a case he was working on to the Court of Justice of the EU for a preliminary ruling.
-This has led to a judgement of the EU Court in four cases.
+Six times, a Dutch judge has referred a case he was working on to the Court of Justice of the EU for a preliminary ruling.
+This has led to a judgement of the EU Court in five cases.

-He specialises in the field of legal dues, to be paid for the processing of visa applications.
+He specialises in the field of administrative fees, to be paid for the processing of residence permit applications.
 The 2009 judgement in his Sahin case of the Court of Justice of the EU led to a reduction in the fee rates for Turkish citizens.
-In 2012, another case he handled led to the Council of State declaring the high fee for family reunification of EUR 1,250 to be contrary to the Family Reunification Directive 2003/86/EC.
+In 2012 another case he handled led to the Council of State declaring the high fee for family reunification of EUR 1,250 to be contrary to the Family Reunification Directive 2003/86/EC.

-Dirk Schaap has published several articles on European social security law, residence permits for seafarers and legal dues.
-He was the editor of the book Jurisdiction Immigration Law, which was published annually until 2014.
+Dirk Schaap has published several articles on European social security law, residence permits for seafarers and legal dues as well as some case notes related to these subjects or to general administrative law.
+He was co-editor of the book Jurisprudence Immigration Law (Rechtspraak Vreemdelingenrecht), which was published annually until 2014.
+Also for a period of about ten years he has been making examinations and administering them to trainee lawyers on the subject of regular migration law.

 Memberships: